-Under the direction of the Physical Plant Director, oversees efforts to reduce energy, water and waste consumption and improve the interior space ambient air quality at campus facilities located throughout the College district.
+Under the direction of management, the Energy Resource Manager oversees efforts to reduce energy consumption, manage utilities sustainably, and improve the interior space ambient air quality at campus facilities located throughout the College district.
 Leads and implements the College’s Energy Management program and participates in related strategic planning.
-Assists with the management of energy and sustainability projects; field adjustment, repair and change out of existing mechanical system controls; management of a campus energy management program; and overall operation of the energy management system.
+Assists with the management of energy and sustainability projects; field adjustment; repair and change out of existing mechanical system controls; administration of campus energy management programs; and overall operation of the energy management system.
 Responsible for a preventive maintenance program relative to all facets of mechanical, HVAC, plumbing, Energy Management Systems and related electrical components.
 Supervises management, academic professionals, classified staff, technical/support, interns and/or student staff.

-- Assists the Director in development of strategic plan to meet the PCC Climate Action Plan commitments in terms of building and energy management, water consumption and solid waste measures along with other related utilities to meet the Climate Action Plan's objectives, goals, strategies and measures.
-Works with the Director in developing the operational strategic plan for Facilities Management Services.
+- Assists management in the development of a strategic plan to meet PCC Climate Action Plan commitments regarding building and energy management, water consumption, and solid waste measures along with other related utilities to meet the Climate Action Plan’s objectives, goals, strategies and measures.
+Supports the development of an operational strategic plan for energy management for Facilities Management Services.

 - Establishes effective standards and procedures for operation of the heating, air handling, electrical and mechanical control systems, and annual review procedures to ensure adherence to safety regulations and energy conservation policy.
-Monitors operation maintenance of all mechanical systems equipment, including distribution systems, furnaces, boilers, hot water tanks, ventilation and air handling equipment, motors, pumps, valves, compressors, air conditioners, steam traps and related environmental equipment to ensure safe and efficient operation.
+Works with technicians to monitor and ensure safe and efficient operations.

-- Works in collaboration with the Director, Sustainability Manager, Facilities Support Services Manager and calculates the district’s carbon emissions and tracks carbon emissions on a trend basis.
-Develops and reports Green House Gas emissions and meets other regulatory reporting requirements.
-Develops current district water consumption data and compiles baseline information to reduce water consumption.
-Works in collaboration with district committees to analyze recycle and refuse programs to increase recycling efforts and composting resulting in decreased waste tipping costs.
+- Works to support the development and reporting of annual greenhouse gas emissions and meet other regulatory reporting requirements.
+Collects current district water consumption data and compiles baseline information to reduce water consumption.
+Partners with district committees to analyze recycle and refuse programs to increase recycling efforts and composting resulting in decreased waste tipping costs.

 - Leads PCCs Strategic Energy Management efforts.
-Conducts energy audits of district facilities with assistance of energy consultants to identify projects that will result in return in investment (ROI) and short payback to reduce energy costs.
-Conducts cyclical energy audit walk through of each building to determine existence of sources of high energy using devices.
-Recommends effective methods to correct the situation or performs onsite repairs.
+Conducts energy audits of district facilities with assistance of energy consultants to identify projects that will result in return on investment (ROI) and short payback to reduce energy costs.
+Conducts cyclical energy audit walkthroughs of each building to determine the existence of sources of high energy using devices.
+Collaborates with maintenance staff to implement effective corrective action.

 - Provides oversight of co-generation and investigates incorporating renewable energy technologies into other district operations.
-Participates in design and reconstruction of present energy consuming equipment, including mechanical, electrical, and centralized computerized control as required.
-Takes part in bond construction, LEED standards and energy efficiencies in newly constructed facilities.
+Participates in the design and retrofit/replacement of present energy consuming equipment, including mechanical, electrical, and centralized computerized control as required.
+Participates in planning and design for new construction and remodeling projects to incorporate sustainability goals.

-- Works with federal, state and local municipalities, as well as energy consultants (e.g Energy Trust), to seek funding and leverage resources to fund and implement energy related projects that will benefit the College.
+- Works with federal, state and local municipalities, as well as energy consultants (e.g Energy Trust), to seek funding and leverage resources to implement energy related projects that will benefit the College.
 Project work involves the use of private sector engineers and consultants in meeting the objectives of the Climate Action Plan and e6 Net Zero programs.
-Works with the Bond team on bond projects to identify ways building system components can be maximized or utilized to achieve net zero facilities as well as LEED certification.
+Partners with the Planning and Capital Construction team to identify ways building system components can be maximized or utilized to achieve net zero facilities as well as LEED certification.

-- Develops and monitors an effective preventive maintenance program.
-Oversees the development of a computerized software system that is flexible in design and adapts to other facilities systems.
-Performs monthly monitoring of data recorded including the status of operating capacities, service demands, fuel supplies, and progress in a preventative maintenance program.
+- Performs monthly monitoring of data recorded including the status of operating capacities, service demands, fuel supplies, and progress in a preventative maintenance program.

 - Plans and presents workshops on energy conservation programs to faculty, staff, and/or maintenance personnel and provides annual reports.